 Those who think stewardship only applies to people with lots of money need to listen to 1 Peter 4.
 Scholars say that passage was originally written to immigrants and/or refugees.
 Then, as now, immigrants and refugees were rarely well-to-do.
 Therefore, the words of 1 Peter 4 have special significance for anyone whose limited financial resources might lead them to think "stewardship" has little relevance to them.
 Indeed, in the parable of the talents (Matthew 25), Jesus had some strong words for the servant who failed at being a good steward even though he was the one who had been entrusted with the least.

-This planet belongs to God and He told us to take care of it.
-Clearly, stewardship as understood by Psalm 8 and 1 Peter 4 clearly means that taking care of the earth is not just something for people who get ridiculed as "tree huggers."
+This planet belongs to God.
+He told us to take care of it.
+Clearly, stewardship as understood by Psalm 81 and 1 Peter 4 clearly means that taking care of the earth is not just something for people who get ridiculed as "tree huggers."

 Some of those most involved in world evangelism see no conflict between calling people to be reconciled to God while also being good stewards of the planet.
 A little over a decade ago, more than 4,000 evangelical leaders from 198 countries gathered in South Africa.
 Many of them are recognized leaders in carrying out Christ's Great Commission.

-The official document emanating from that conference proclaimed creation care to be a "gospel issue" which cannot be separated from God's call to evangelize the world.
-While affirming the "call to make known to all nations . . . the gospel of God's saving grace," that group declared that being good stewards of earth is "an integral part of our mission and an expression of our worship to God."
+The official document emanating from that conference proclaimed creation care to be a "gospel issue" that cannot be separated from God's call to evangelize the world.
+While affirming the "call to make known to all nations . . . the gospel of God's saving grace," that group declared that being good stewards of the Earth is "an integral part of our mission and an expression of our worship to God."

-Thus, while money is an important issue in discussions about stewardship, it's only one of the things of which we are to be stewards. piece of our stewardship.
+Thus, while money is an important issue in discussions about stewardship, it's only one of the things of which we are to be stewards.
 Let's be sure that everything God has put in our care (including all of Creation ) is handled in ways that bring glory to Him.
-May it not be said of us that we were poor stewards of anything which rightfully belongs to our Creator.
+May it not be said that we were poor stewards of anything that rightfully belongs to our Creator.